Elvis10ten/pcas/README.md

-# Rebuilding Apple's Seamless Headphone Switch Feature with Kotlin MultiPlatform
+# Rebuilding Apple Seamless Headphone Switch Feature with Kotlin MultiPlatform

 The inspiration for this project came from this tweet.